Free Engagement Guide for the Newly Engaged

 You could try something different and bring giant balloons that have your wedding date and the words "Save the Date" on them.
 Maybe you're both sports fanatics, in which case you could bring your favorite team jerseys to incorporate into a photo.
 Bring your dog!

 Maybe you're total Harry Potter fan and you come to your session with light sabers and cloaks.
 Whatever you decide to do, use it as an opportunity to get creative and add your own personal flair to your photos.
 Of course, you don't have to do any of these things.
 You could come to your session with absolutely no ideas and we will still make unforgettable engagement portraits.

+Depending on location.
+Travel fees may apply to your engagement session.
+Ask for your photographer when you discuss locations.
 When planning your session, the location can be really important too.
 We have a few locations we recommend that are near our studio, but don't be afraid to choose your own location that is really important to you because it will help tell your story.
-We do charge a small travel fee of $2.58 per mile for locations farther than 50 miles from our business address.
+We do charge a small travel fee of $2.58 per mile for locations farther than 50 miles from our business location.

 Why Yes!
 We get creative with your Engagement Session!

 Creative images will be done via inspiration of your engagement session.
 We love sparking the creative details of your engagement.
 Every detail of your engagement is just as important as documenting the love you both share.
 HIGHLY IMPORTANT - your engagement ring.!
 You can additionally bring props of your own, engagement announcement, even signs are welcome!
 We love it when our couples like to incorporate something special to their sessions just as we do!